 Our COC accreditation delivers traceable and responsible products to consumers and customers in a transparent and credible way.
-We hold a multi-site Forestry Stewardship Council® (FSC®) COC certificate for all manufacturing sites and trading operations, and in addition our Box Hill operation holds a Programme for Endorsement of Forest Certification (PEFCTM) COC certificate.
+We hold a multi-site Forestry Stewardship Council® (FSC®) COC certificate for all manufacturing sites and trading operations.
 We continue to offer independently certified products to our customers and consumers.
-In 2017, this amounted to 290 COC certified products, up by 110 products in 2015.
-Furthermore, the responsible forestry credentials of 73 products manufactured by Asaleo Care have been independently assessed and assured under ECNZ to be managed sustainably.
+In 2018, this amounted to 297 COC certified products, up by 117 products in 2015.
+Furthermore, the responsible forestry credentials of 86 products manufactured by Asaleo Care have been independently assessed and assured under ECNZ to be managed sustainably.

 Responsible Forestry is a key consideration when sourcing pulp-based raw materials and external finished goods for our operations in Australia, New Zealand and Fiji.
 All pulp and paper reel purchases in 2018 were in accordance with our Responsible Forestry and Fibre Sourcing Policy:

 The pulp that enters our Kawerau, New Zealand paper machine originates from 100% FSC certified sources, including a maximum of 30% FSC Controlled Wood sources.

-All pulp and paper deliveries to Box Hill, Australia, is supplied with a combination of PEFC, FSC 100%, FSC Mix and FSC Controlled Wood sources.
+All pulp and paper deliveries to our Springvale, Australia site are supplied with a combination of PEFC, FSC 100%, FSC Mix and FSC Controlled Wood sources.

 In Nakasi, Fiji, all paper deliveries are either FSC Mix or FSC Controlled Wood certified.

-Personal Care products made at Springvale, Australia, and Te Rapa, New Zealand, are derived exclusively from FSC Controlled Wood pulp.
+Personal Care products made at our Springvale, Australia and Te Rapa, New Zealand sites, are derived exclusively from FSC Controlled Wood pulp.